syangaskhan/syangaskhan.github.io/_posts/2025-08-05-finally-the-machines-can-do-everything-for-us.md

 author: Stephanie Y. Yang
 ---

 A couple weeks ago, I went to a reading by Raphael Bob-Waksberg.
-I was looking for things to do in the Cambridge area, and I saw that he was going to be reading some short stories from his collection, _Someone Who Will Love You in All Your Damaged Glory_ at Harvard Square bookstore on Friday 18 July.
+I was looking for things to do in the Cambridge area, and saw that he was going to be reading some short stories from his collection, _Someone Who Will Love You in All Your Damaged Glory_, at Harvard Square bookstore on Friday 18 July.

 I'd never seen Bojack Horseman before, but some of my former roommates absolutely *loved* the show.
 And after reading through the Amazon preview of the book, I was hooked - the stories were hilarious and also strikingly poignant at the same time.